to the official Canadian Iris Society (CIS) website

 please go to the membership area of the

-Quick Tip on Iris Growing for Spring (March-April-May)
+Quick Tip on Iris Growing for early Spring (March-April-May)

 Springtime is a time of the gardening year that is awaited with great anticipation by iris growers and general gardeners alike.
 There is an intense inner enjoyment to be had from viewing the new years growth of foliage emerging from the recently frozen ground.
 Some nice iris bloom is just around the corner.